Where Ideas Meet Execution (and Data!)

 GDP Growth Prediction Model

-Finance AI/ML Analysis
+Finance AI/ML Time Series

 AI analyzing a plant leaf for diseases

-AI-Driven Plant Disease Detection
+AI-Driven Plant Disease Detection (Capstone-Lazarus)

-Health/Agri AI/ML CV
+Health/Agri AI/ML CNN Edge Deployment

 Map of Kenya with economic trend lines